dart-lang/language/working/1426-extension-types/feature-specification.md

 there is no assignability from an expression of type `E` to a variable whose declared type is `Tj` for some `j` in 1..m.
 For that, it is necessary to use `box`, as described below.*

+If the `<interfaces>?` part of `E` is empty, the errors specified in this section can not occur. *In particular, even `toString` and other members of `Object` can be declared with signatures that are not correct overrides of the correspsonding member signature in `Object`.
+Note, however, that a different error occurs for a declaration named, say, `toString`, unless there is a clause like `hide toString` in the show/hide part (because of the name clash).*

 ### Boxing